CB Radio Equipment

 A Quick Guide to CB Radio Equipment

 Getting into the fun and entertaining world of CB radio involves having the right CB radio equipment.
-It's just like with a cell phone have a look at, Football Helmet Display Cases - if you want certain capabilities, you have to have certain types of handsets.
+It's just like with a cell phone look at, CB Radio Forum - if you want certain capabilities, you have to have certain types of handsets.
 CB radio equipment is no different.
 It will determine how you can communicate with others and even how far away you can reach.
 Plus, there are a couple of legal issues that you should be aware of before buying your CB radio equipment.

 The very Basics